burchill/catchr/README.md

 ## Installation

-You can install the released version of furrr from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of catchr from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("catchr")